ardiadrianadri/workshop-ngrx/documentation/Introduction_redux.md

  ![diagram two way data binding](./diagrams/two-way-data-bind.jpg)

- It is great in order to add logic in the templates which update the data as a consequence of the user interactions but, at the same time, it brings other problem like to decide what it the right value of a variable if it is modify at the same time by the template and the component.
+ It is great in order to add logic in the templates which update the data as a consequence of the user interactions but, at the same time, it brings other problem like to decide what is the right value of a variable if it is modify at the same time by the template and the component.

 Returning on our previus example, if we check the browser console, we'll se that there is the next error:
 ```
 ERROR
 Error: ExpressionChangedAfterItHasBeenCheckedError: Expression has changed after it was checked.
 Previous value: 'name: Angular'.
 Current value: 'name: JavaScript'.
 ```
-What it says, basically is that the variable name is getting two different values at the end of the component's life cicle; one from the object and other from the view.
+What it says, basically, is that the variable name is getting two different values at the end of the component's life cicle; one from the object and other from the view.
 The app has choosed the one from the view because it is the last value recived but it can not be completely sure if it is the expected result.
 The reson is easy, both values are given with no user interaction so the app can not decide which is the real source of true.

 ## The state